rage/programming-24/data/part-10/4-application-development.md

 When programs grow in complexity, the amount of details quickly becomes unmanageable, unless the program is organised in some systematic way.
 Even some of the more complicated exercises on this course so far would have benefited from the examples set in this part of the material.

-Fo decades the concept of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) has been one of the central principles in programming, and the larger field of computer science.
+For decades the concept of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) has been one of the central principles in programming, and the larger field of computer science.
 Quoting from Wikipedia:

 _Separation of concerns is a design principle for separating a computer program into distinct sections such that each section addresses a separate concern.
 A concern is a set of information that affects the code of a computer program._